-SOC 203 5 credits Sociology of Sport
+SOC 203 [SS] 5 cred Sociology of Sport

 An examination of the relationship between sport and society from a historical and sociological perspective.
 Emphasis will be given to sport as an economic enterprise, the relationship between sport and society's institutions, high school and college sports, and the issues of social class, race, gender, and violence in sports.